Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 If everything is go as it should be you can see something like this in a terminal window:
 ![Console output](./pictures/serial_console_layout_1.png)

-After some minuts hit enter few times and you can get a greeting to login.
+After some minutes hit enter few times and you can get a greeting to login.
 Otherwise try to turn the printer off and on.
-After printer is turned off wait until all LED are turned off especially LEDS on the motherboard.
+After printer is turned off wait until all LEDs are turned off especially LEDs on the motherboard.
 You can see it throught the bottom cooler holes on your table.
 This is important because the power supply keeps giving the energy to it during its capacitors are discharging.
 Login with root and password 1234 and answer all questions.